-Threespine stickleback are voracious and opportunistic predators that may consume just about any available animal food (Scott and Crossman 1973).
+Threespine stickleback are opportunistic predators that may consume just about any available animal food (Scott and Crossman 1973).
 The most important food sources are zooplankton, aquatic insect larvae, and small crustaceans (Morrow 1980).

-Threespine stickleback in the Susitna River basin display both anadromous and resident freshwater life histories (Harza-Ebasco 1985).
-These life-history types are differentiated by various morphological features (von Hippel and Weigner 2004).
-In the Susitna River basin, they have been observed from Cook Inlet up to Devils Canyon (Schmidt et al. 1983, Schmidt et al. 1984).
+Threespine stickle back have both anadromous and freshwater life history types that are distinguishable by morphological features (Morrow 1980).
+In the Susitna River basin, threespine sticklebacks are widely distributed downstream of Devils Canyon (Schmidt et al. 1983, Sundet and Wenger 1984), but counts of distinguishing morphological characters were not conducted, so the relative presence of the two life history types is unknown.
 Although little is known about their migration patterns, the 1980s studies suggest upstream migration begins during late May on the Susitna River (Sundet and Wenger 1984, Sundet and Pechek, 1985).
-This movement is presumed to originate from the estuary as a spawning migration.
+Sundet and Wenger (1984) believed the available migratory information suggested that some threespine sticklebacks were anadromous.

-Typically after hatching, young of the year threespine stickleback immediately move downstream to brackish water Morrow (1980).
-The capture of age 0+ threespine stickleback (under 40 mm) in 1982 by a downstream migrant trap suggest that outmigration occurs in the summer following emergence.
-Downstream migrant trap catches of threespine stickleback fry at Talkeetna was highest in late August and September, suggesting a down-stream movement of stickleback fry during this period (ADF&G 1983).
+Typically, young of the year anadromous threespine stickleback move downstream to brackish water shortly after hatching (Morrow 1980).
+The capture of age 0+ threespine stickleback (under 40 mm) in 1982 by an outmigrant trap suggested that downstream movement occurs in late summer(Schmidt et al. 1983).

-Threespine stickleback have been caught: in the Susitna River as far upstream as HRM 146.9, but they are more abundant downstream of the Chulitna River confluence (HRM 98.6) (Schmidt et al. 1983, Schmidt et al. 1984).
+Threespine stickleback have been caught: in the Susitna River as far upstream as RM 146.9, but they are more abundant downstream of the Chulitna River confluence (RM 98.6) (Schmidt et al. 1983, Sundet and Wenger 1984).